The objective of the

 'This is a decent prison' or

-'We spend too much time locked up'
+'We spend too much time locked up'and participants are given the following options:

 1. Strongly disagree